Our Approach to SSA Disability Claims

 General background

 Social Security Disability Insurance (SSDI) or Supplemental Security Income (SSI) are the two main types of SSA benefits available to most claimants.
-Under some circumstances, a claimant may be eligible for both SSDI and SSI benefits.
-There are other benefits that may be available to some disable adult children (DAC), Disable Spouse/Widow (DWB) and blind adults or children or other family members.
-For information about those programs, please call the Law Office of Dan Wimmer and personaly speak with Dan.
+Under some circumstances, a claimant may be eligible for SSDI and SSI benefits.
+Other benefits may also be available to disabled adult children (DAC), Disabled Spouse/Widow (DWB), and blind adults or children or other family members.
+For information about those programs, please call and speak with Dan personally.

 Who gets SSDI benefits